 ArtsThere are many art centres in Hyderabad, which display the splendid heritage of dance and music of the city.
 Kathak is a popular dance form incepted in the courts Mughals and Nawabs, followed by Kuchipudi, Bharatanatyam and Odissi.
 Hindustani Classical Music and Carnatic Classical Music are the traditional musical renditions of the city.
 The arts section of the culture of Hyderabad hosts regular exhibitions showcasing classic Nawabi portraits and contemporary paintings.

 PaintingsThe city is blessed with a vibrant art and crafts scene.
-If you are an art buff, you can take a whiff of the typical Nawabi styled portraits and contemporary paintings at some regular art and cultural centres.
 Hyderabad was the land where the Deccani style of painting originated in the 16th century.
 It reflected a blend of foreign techniques and was very similar to the neighbouring Vijayanagara paintings.
 Deccani paintings are marked by extensive usage of luminous gold and white colours or are mostly based on nature, having backgrounds of flora or fauna.
 This is primarily due to the Islamic influence of the Sultanate.
 The paintings are a depiction of regional landscape and culture.